timescale/docs/mst/mst-multi-node.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/cloud_images/timescale-cloud-connection-info.png" alt="Managed Service for TimescaleDB multi-node connection information"/>

 When you have the `password` and `host` for each data node Service, connect to the access node using the `tsdbadmin` user.
-On Managed Service for TimescaleDB this is easily accomplished by copying the `Service URI` (after clicking `CLICK_TO:REVEAL_PASSWORD`).
+On Managed Service for TimescaleDB, you can do this by copying the `Service URI` (after clicking `CLICK_TO:REVEAL_PASSWORD`).
 It should look something like the following, but with different ports, password and Service URI.